LLNL/MacPatch/docs/MacPatch-QuickStart-Linux.md

 #MacPatch - Quick Start Guide for Linux
 **Version 1.0 for MacPatch v2.5.x**

-This is a quick start guide to getting MacPatch installed and running on a Linux based system running Ubuntu or RedHat 6.5.x (CentOS, Fedora20).
+This is a quick start guide to getting MacPatch installed and running on a Linux based system running Ubuntu or Fedora.

-Please note, this has been tested on Ubuntu 12.10, Fedora 20, RedHat 6.5.x
+Please note, this has been tested on Ubuntu 12.10, Fedora 20.
+While RHEL and CentOS may work they have not been tested at this time.

 ##Required Software